mrmans0n/compose-rules/docs/rules.md

 ### Modifiers should have default parameters

-Composables that accept a Modifier as a parameter to be applied to the whole component represented by the composable function should name the parameter modifier and assign the parameter a default value of `Modifier`.
-It should appear as the first optional parameter in the parameter list; after all required parameters (except for trailing lambda parameters) but before any other parameters with default values.
-Any default modifiers desired by a composable function should come after the modifier parameter's value in the composable function's implementation, keeping Modifier as the default parameter value.
+The `modifier` parameter should default to `Modifier` and appear as the first optional parameter (after required parameters but before other optional ones).
+Any default modifiers the composable needs should be chained after the parameter in the implementation, not in the default value.

 More info: [Modifier documentation](https://developer.android.com/reference/kotlin/androidx/compose/ui/Modifier)